JuliaDebug/Gallium.jl/README.md

 ```

 # Building Gallium

 Gallium requires custom versions of julia, LLVM, Clang, LLDB and libuv.
 The easiest way to obtain these
 is to checkout the kf/gallium branch of julia, which will attempt to check out the correct branches and
 build everything from scratch.
 Note that this only works on a fresh install.

-If you already have a version
+Alternatively, if you already have a version of llvm-svn checked out, you can manually go in and
-of llvm-svn checked out you will manually needs to go in and check out the kf/gallium branch on from
+check out the kf/gallium branch on JuliaLang/{llvm, clang, lldb} and rebuild each of them.

-JuliaLang/{llvm, clang, lldb}.
-After the julia build succeeds, you may need to apply the following patch
+After one of these two methods of building Julia with support for Gallium suceeds, you may need to apply
-to Cxx.jl:
+the following patch to Cxx.jl:

 ```
 diff --git a/src/bootstrap.cpp b/src/bootstrap.cpp
 index 01ff792..8dca780 100644